meza/trance-stack/README.md

 This mainly comes from the fact that some of these values will be embedded into the html of your application, and be visible to everyone.

-> **warning** Please double check the documentation of the services to ensure you're setting them up correctly.
+> **warning** Please double-check the documentation of the services to ensure you're setting them up correctly.
 >
 > The application won't work properly if you add a secret as a variable or a variable as a secret.